 ‘Normal’ .NetCF-applications have ‘#NETCF_AGL_BASE_’ as classname and the windowtext as windowname.

 In the case, I used a new class which inherits the WindowMessage-class from the ‘Microsoft.WindowsCE.Forms”-namespace.
 More to that aspect will follow later in this article.
 When I use the WindowMessage-class, you got a new entry in the the handle-list from WindowsCe or WindowsMobile.
 The new handle has a classname equal “#NETCF_AGL_MSG_” but no windowname.
+You can set the windowname manually by the classes property.

 At next, I implemented a send function in my C++ application, which has a ownData-parameter.
 The function creates a new COPYDATASTRUCT which my own data, looks for the receiver window and sends the COPYDATASTRUCT to the window if its exists.

-| static void Send(ownData data) { //create a new COPYDATASTRUCT COPYDATASTRUCT cds; //putting the data from ‘data’ in ‘cds’ cds.dwData = (WPARAM)0; cds.cbData = sizeof(ownData); cds.lpData = &data; //creating a new HWND from a running application HWND hReceiver = ::FindWindow(_T(“#NETCF_AGL_MSG_”), NULL); //checking hReceiver if (hReceiver != NULL) { //sending the cds SendMessage(hReceiver, WM_COPYDATA, (WPARAM)0, (LPARAM)&cds); } } |
+static void Send(ownData data) { // create a new COPYDATASTRUCT COPYDATASTRUCT cds; // putting the data from ‘data’ in ‘cds’ cds.dwData = (WPARAM)0; cds.cbData = sizeof(ownData); cds.lpData = &data; // creating a new HWND from a running application HWND hReceiver = ::FindWindow(_T(“#NETCF_AGL_MSG_”), NULL); // checking hReceiver if (hReceiver != NULL) { // sending the cds SendMessage(hReceiver, WM_COPYDATA, (WPARAM)0, (LPARAM)&cds); } } |

 .Net Compact Framework (C#)